13. JavaScript: Arrays & Loops

 Then:

-Calculating max heart rate
+Calculating max heart rate for different people based on their age

-birth years
+Birth years

-2. subtract age from 220
+2. Subtract age from 220

-repeat with next year
+Repeat with the next year

 Formatting names

-names
+All names

-1. capitalize the first letter
+1. Capitalize the first letter

-2. lowercase all remaining letters
+2. Lowercase all remaining letters

-repeat with next name
+Repeat with the next name

 šŸ’